kenners/kenners.org/about/index.md

 <img src="{{ site.url }}/img/mug-1.jpg" width="200" class="polaroid hide-for-small">

-Kenrick is a medical doctor based in the UK.
-He currently works for the [British Antarctic Survey](http://www.antarctica.ac.uk), and is due to go to [Rothera station](http://www.antarctica.ac.uk/living_and_working/research_stations/rothera/) on the Antarctic peninsula in Autumn 2013.
+Kenrick is a medical doctor at [Rothera station](http://www.antarctica.ac.uk/living_and_working/research_stations/rothera/), Antarctica, working for the [British Antarctic Survey](http://www.antarctica.ac.uk).

-Kenrick was trained in medicine at [Clare College](http://www.clare.cam.ac.uk), Cambridge, and is a Member of the [Royal College of Surgeons of England](http://www.rcseng.ac.uk).
+Kenrick studied medicine at [Clare College](http://www.clare.cam.ac.uk), Cambridge, and is a Member of the [Royal College of Surgeons of England](http://www.rcseng.ac.uk).

 In addition to surgery and remote medicine, Kenrick has a strong interest in electronic medical records and their role in clinical decision making, and was the lead developer for [Uamuzi Bora](https://uamuzibora.org), an HIV electronic medical records system in Western Kenya.

 Kenrick is on [Twitter](http://twitter.com/kenrick), and sometimes posts pretty pictures to [Flickr](http://www.flickr.com/photos/kenrickturner).

-If you'd like to get in touch, send him [an email](mailto:kenrickturner@gmail.com).
+If you'd like to get in touch, send him [an email](mailto:kenrick@cantab.net).
 He has a [PGP key]({{ site.url }}/gpg.txt) if you need to correspond securely.